 - Body language Avoid touching anyone on the head and be careful where you point your feet; they're the lowest part of the body literally and metaphorically.

-- Saving face The best way to win over the Thais is to smile – visible anger or arguing is embarrassing.
+- Saving face The best way to win over Thais is to smile – visible anger or arguing is seen as embarrassing.